Mobile Live Streaming: How to Live Stream from a Mobile Phone

 4. Connect Your OVP and Streaming App

 Once you’ve chosen both an online video platform and software, you must connect the two.
-Setup will be unique to each combination, but we recommend taking a look at our guide to live streaming from your iPhone for general connection instructions.
+Setup will be unique to each combination, but we recommend looking at our guide to live streaming from your iPhone for general connection instructions.
 For more detailed support, please feel free to contact us.

 It is also a good idea to have a detailed video content strategy for your stream before you get started.
 Write out a script or bullet points that you’d like to cover.
 If one person is filming a subject or an event but is not on camera, they should have an idea of what angles to film at.
 However, if the subject (whether it’s you or an associate) is filming with the front camera, this shouldn’t be a concern.